 A systematic method should be established to collect and store all information pertaining to the EnMS incorporating the document control procedures of the organisation.
 This ensures accountability and transparency and allows for future evaluation and review.

 The EnMS itself should be reviewed on a regular basis to improve the value it delivers to the business and its conformance with any applicable standards such as ISO 50001.

-ISO 50001:2011 Energy Management Systems International Organization for Standardization
+ISO 50001 Energy Management International Organization for Standardization

-Staff Awareness and Motivation Guide The New Zealand Energy Efficiency and Conservation Authority
+Staff Awareness and Motivation guide (PDF 810KB) The New Zealand Energy Efficiency and Conservation Authority